profjefer/Facial-Recognition-ResNet50-SNN/README.md

 ## Notebooks

-1. [training](training.ipynb) - In this notebook, there is a more detailed explanation about the functioning of a SNN and there is also the SNN training code used here.
+1. [Training](training.ipynb) - In this notebook, there is a more detailed explanation about the functioning of a SNN and there is also the SNN training code used here.

 ## References